glenisc08/js-vite-blackjack/README.md

 # BlackJack Vite

-This is my first JavaScrip project, i did not did it bt myself i did it with a curse.
+This is my first JavaScript project, i did not did it by myself i did it with a corse.